NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 The fact that we *don't* is indicative of other models, like models with selection effects.
 For example, maybe obsessive thoughts relating to EA are exactly [like any other obsessive thoughts](https://slatestarcodex.com/2018/10/15/the-chamber-of-guf/).
 Maybe minds with mental conditions look for things to be depressed or anxious about, and effective altruism happens to provide some.
 Crucially, the counterfactual would not be not freaking out about stuff, it would be having fixated on something else to freak out about, like american politics, climate change, sexual assault, not being lovable, etc. *The content and origin of the idea being fixated on might be besides the point*.
 Under this model, EA therapists might be counterproductive.

-#### 1.3.
-EA may not have a comparative advantage in providing mental health resources.
+### 3. EA may not have a comparative advantage in providing mental health resources.
 Either the market or other organizations, like universities or other NGOs specifically dedicated to mental health (CAMH, Zendo are mentioned, but I am not familiar with them).

-#### 1.4.
-EA France has something going on
+### 4. EA France has something going on
 EA France has a group in which they read *Feeling Good*, by David Burns.
 I personally have benefited from the book, and know that it's available on libgen (or a mirror, like b-ok.org).

 Here is a formal invitation to EA France to talk about how the group is organized.

-#### 1.5.
-Visceral comparison with global poverty
+### 5. Visceral comparison with global poverty
 A respondent notes that they think someone who has nothing to eat in a developing country still has it worse than someone living with depression, and that they'd rather donate a 100 euros to cure two blind people from blindness than spend it on an hour of therapy for themselves.
 I empathize with this, and I also like second order effects.
 That is, going to therapy might allow someone to earn and donate more money, and thus cure more blind people, but this depends on the specifics of how much time is saved, how much money the person makes, how much therapy costs, and how much effort it takes to organize the whole thing.

-#### 1.6.
-Moral hazard.
+### 6. Moral hazard.
 Some people may join EA just to use these resources.
 Or some EAs who were paying for their therapy might choose to get it for free instead.

-#### 1.7.
-Layers of indirectness and pathways to impact.
+### 7. Layers of indirectness and pathways to impact.
-A respondent mentions that providing mental health resources goes through two layers of indirectness: therapy may not help mental health, which may not help productivity. the comment stops here; what follows are my own thoughts.
+A respondent mentions that providing mental health resources goes through two layers of indirectness: therapy may not help mental health, which may not help productivity.
+The comment stops here; what follows are my own thoughts.

 Additionally, offering therapy does not mean that therapy is taken up, and an increase in productivity might not mean that the world will be made better.